Dr Ross Nicholas – National Performance Director

 Spencer Fuge is the Lead Strength and Conditioning Coach for Swim Wales.
 His primary role is to design, implement and facilitate the strength and conditioning delivery at the Swim Wales National High Performance Centre and across the Swim Wales National squad programme.

-Spencer brings a wealth of experience and expertise to the coaching team, having previously worked as a strength and conditioning coach for British Swimming, the Welsh Rugby Union, British Triathlon, Welsh Athletics, the Lawn Tennis Association and British Sailing.
+Spencer brings a wealth of experience and expertise to the coaching team, having previously worked as a strength and conditioning coach for Aquatics GB, the Welsh Rugby Union, British Triathlon, Welsh Athletics, the Lawn Tennis Association and British Sailing.
 His academic record encompases Sports Rehabilitation with further studies in Strength and Conditioning.

 During his time at the Swim Wales National High Performance Centre, Spencer has coached a number of high profile Welsh and British swimmers to international success including the 2012, 2016 & 2021 Olympic and Paralympic Games, and the 2010, 2014, 2018 & 2022 Commonwealth Games.